linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

 dimension of a row attribute must equal the number of rows in the main matrix (and vice versa for column attributes).
 Remaining dimensions can be any size.

-For example, the result of a dimensionality reduction (for example, a PCA) to 20 dimensions could be stored as a column attribute with shape (n_columns, 20).
+For example, if the main matrix has M columns, the result of a dimensionality reduction (for example, a PCA) to 20 dimensions could be stored as a column attribute with shape (M, 20).

+You can assign attributes using almost any array or list-like type, but attributes will always return numPy array (``np.ndarray``).

 Using attributes as masks for indexing the main matrix results in a very compact and readable syntax for selecting subarrays: